Perkedel/CVR_Stuffings/README.md

 - `CVRInteractable`.
 To allow interaction actions.
 - `CVRAssetInfo` (Automatic). **DO NOT FORGET TO NOTE ITS GUID!**

-Any other components like MonoBehaviour based and derivatives should be working & load in the software.
-Ensure also that it is not harmful.
+~~Any other components like MonoBehaviour based and derivatives should be working & load in the software.
+Ensure also that it is not harmful.~~ **NO, IT DOES NOT WORK!!** You must use niche CVR Scripting system with `CVRVariableBuffer`ed GameObjects as the children of this prop.
+Scripting is coming soon. use CVRLua mod idk..

 ##### To Pickup Props